 Roughly speaking, economic (ING internal) capital is the amount of capital that ING believes it needs to hold.
 Regulatory (Basel II) capital is the amount of capital an institution is required to hold by its regulator.
-The Basel II framework via Pillar 2 states that the minimum required capital of an institution is the greater of its regulatory capital and economic capital.
+The Basel III framework via Pillar 2 states that the minimum required capital of an institution is the greater of its regulatory capital and economic capital (subject to regulatory add-ons).